-The author of this second volume of his memoirs, Roger Lee Hall, is a respected songwriter, retired music teacher, former radio host, cable television producer, CD and DVD producer.
+The author of this story, Roger Lee Hall, is a respected songwriter, retired music teacher, former radio host, cable television producer, CD and DVD producer.

 In the first volume of his memoirs, "You Are My Sunshine," he wrote about his days growing up in Bloomfield, New Jersey.

 Now for his second volume, "Free As The Breeze," he has focused mainly on the songs he listened to on radio in the 1950s and then the writing his own songs in the 1960s.
-Along the way he experienced both happy days and sad ones about his life and his love of songs.
+Along the way he experienced both happy days and very sad ones too about his life.

-He went from the joys of a happy childhood, to the sudden trauma of a family separation and then years of painful separation from half of his family.
+He went from the joys of a happy childhood, to the sudden trauma of a family separation and then years of painful separation from half of his family and their abusive behavior.

 He survived during those years mainly through the songs he listened to and those he wrote, like his first song, "Dream World," with an upbeat message about "a place where money means less, a place made for happiness."

 Among the stories he writes about in this second volume are:

 * His ealy happy childhood years growing up in Bloomfield listening to songs on the radio and songs that made him happy like "Cruising down the river on a Sunday afternoon."

 * After a very painful family separation which affected his health, he spent several years at Eastern Military Academy (EMA) as a young cadet at OHEKA Castle on Long Island, the former home of Otto Kahn, the second largest residence built in the U.S. This castle is shown in the ealry scenes of the classic film, CITIZEN KANE.
 He began his singing in the lower school glee club at the military academy.
 (Chapter 3)